mheadd/how-to-talk-to-civic-hackers/the_benefits_of_engagement.md

 Emulating the approach taken in Louisville, Syracuse is bringing existing city data and access to city experts to an event that will span several weeks and piggyback on an existing hackathon series that draws participants from across the Upstate New York Region.<sup>18</sup> In advance of the hackathon, the city will hold a series of in-depth sessions (in partnership with the School of Information Studies at Syracuse University) where experts will help participants become more familiar with the data and address their questions.

-Similar to Chicago’s experience with outside developers to build a predictive model for beach quality, Syracuse is encouraging the use of a range of data sources from federal state and local sources to assist participants in their efforts.
+Similar to Chicago's experience with outside developers to build a predictive model for beach quality, Syracuse is encouraging the use of a range of data sources from federal state and local sources to assist participants in their efforts.

-Syracuse’s efforts illustrate many of the techniques that governments can use to collaborate with their local technology community.
+Syracuse's efforts illustrate many of the techniques that governments can use to collaborate with their local technology community.
 It also demonstrates how these successful techniques can be reused by governments that are new to this type of engagement and that have smaller, more dispersed technology communities.

 ## Summary